ethereum/go-ethereum/docs/_support/FAQ.md

 Ok, so why does this pose a problem?
 This trie data structure is an intricate interlink of hundreds of millions of tiny cryptographic proofs (trie nodes).
 To truly have a synchronized node, you need to download all the account data, as well as all the tiny cryptographic proofs to verify that noone in the network is trying to cheat you.
 This itself is already a crazy number of data items.
 The part where it gets even messier is that this data is constantly morphing: at every block (15s), about 1000 nodes are deleted from this trie and about 2000 new ones are added.
 This means your node needs to synchronize a dataset that is changing 200 times per second.
 The worst part is that while you are synchronizing, the network is moving forward, and state that you begun to download might disappear while you're downloading, so your node needs to constantly follow the network while trying to gather all the recent data.
 But until you actually do gather all the data, your local node is not usable since it cannot cryptographically prove anything about any accounts.

 If you see that you are 64 blocks behind mainnet, you aren't yet synchronized, not even close.
 You are just done with the block download phase and still running the state downloads.
-You can see this yourself via the seemingly endless Imported state entries [...] stream of logs.
+You can see this yourself via the seemingly endless `Imported state entries [...]` stream of logs.
 You'll need to wait that out too before your node comes truly online.

+---

 **Q: The node just hangs on importing state enties?!**